 Clinic: Healthcare facility that provides preventive, diagnostic, and treatment services to patients in an outpatient setting.

 COBRA: Acronym for Consolidated Omnibus Budget Reconciliation Act, a federal law that requires employers to offer continued health insurance coverage to employees whose health and dental insurance coverage terminates.
 COBRA applies only to groups of 20 or more employees; groups with fewer than 20 employees are subject to state continuation laws.

 COC: See Certificate of Creditable Coverage.

-Co-insurance: Please see ACA Uniform Glossary.
+Co-insurance: Please view our "What is co-insurance?" video or see ACA Uniform Glossary.